 Subject line: [Tomorrow] Beyond the Inbox: Social Acquisition

 The video is a helpful explainer that tells you all the basics of the extension in a little over a minute.
 As for the rest of the email, it’s nice and clean, with minimal copy that gets right to the point.
 The CTA “Get on your Soapbox” is a fun play on words of the saying “get off your soapbox.”
-I see what you did there, Wistia.

 While background photos and patterns can be risky and potentially distracting, Wistia does a good job of choosing a light and colorful pattern that doesn’t overwhelm the rest of the message.